aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 ```

 After entering this command, we should see our new branch name reflected in the terminal.
 It will also be
-reflected in the status bar in the lower lefthand corner of our VS Code window.
+reflected in the status bar in the lower left hand corner of our VS Code window (you may need to click the refresh icon
+before this is shown).

 Now we're ready to start working on our changes :sunglasses: